top of page

 However, equitable estoppel may prevent a challenge if the man has already acted as the father, developing a close bond with the child.
 The court’s priority will always be the best interests of the children, emphasizing stability and emotional security.

 Paternity cases impact custody, child support, and emotional well-being.
-Having a family law attorney ensures your rights, and the child’s, are protected.
+Having an experienced Syracuse family law attorney ensures your rights, and your child's, are protected.

 bottom of page